-Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants, and rights (b) Weighted-average exercise price of outstanding options, warrants, and rights equity compensation plans (excluding securities Equity compensation plans approved by security holders 1 23,165,769 shares of common stock \$ 236.75 9,711,439 shares of common stock 3 Equity compensation plans not approved by security holders 2 - \$ - 44,246 shares of Class A stock Total 23,165,769 shares of common stock \$ 236.75 9,755,685 shares of common stock and Class A stock purchase Class A stock at a price set by the Compensation Committee.
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants, and rights es n Weighted-average of exercise price of s, outstanding options, (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 1 23,165,769 shares of common stock \$ 236.75 9,711,439 shares of common stock 3 Equity compensation plans not approved by security holders 2 - \$ 44,246 shares of Class A stock Total 23,165,769 shares of common stock \$ 236.75 9,755,685 shares of common stock and Class A stock

+- 1 The equity compensation plans approved by the security holders are the Regeneron Pharmaceuticals, Inc. Second Amended and Restated 2000 Long-Term Incentive Plan and the Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan.
+The Regeneron Pharmaceuticals, Inc. 2014 Long-Term Incentive Plan is the only plan currently used by the Company to grant equity awards. - 2 The equity compensation plan not approved by the security holders is the Executive Stock Purchase Plan.
+It was adopted in 1989 and provides for the Compensation Committee of the board of directors to award employees, directors, consultants, and other individuals who render service to the Company the right to purchase Class A stock at a price set by the Compensation Committee.
 The Plan provides for the vesting of shares as determined by the Compensation Committee; should the Company's relationship with a Plan participant terminate before all shares are vested, unvested shares will be repurchased by the Company at a price per share equal to the original amount paid by the Plan participant.
 As of December 31, 2015, there were no unvested shares and 44,246 shares of Class A stock available for future grants under the Plan.